 Children’s Hospital Los Angeles (CHLA) reports that three-fourths of adults and children with a variety of advanced cancers in different sites of the body responded to a novel therapy called larotrectinib that targets a specific genetic mutation.

-The researchers published the results of this phase 1/2 trial on February 22, 2018, in the New England Journal of Medicine.
+The researchers published the results of this combined phase 1/phase 2 trial on February 22, 2018, in the New England Journal of Medicine.

 Called a Magic Bullet

 Leo Mascarenhas M.D is the director of the Names Family Foundation Early Phase Clinical Trials Program in oncology at CHLA and helped design the pediatric part of the study.

 Dr. Mascarenhas, who is also the deputy director of the Children’s Center for Cancer and Blood Diseases said